 You can start using Apple Pay as soon as you add your credit, debit or prepaid card to Wallet on any device that you want to use with Apple Pay.
 Apple Pay is compatible with most credit cards and U.S. banks.

 In-store, you use Apple Pay on your iPhone or Apple Watch at merchants with a compatible checkout card reader.
 On the web, in Safari, you use your iPhone, iPad or Mac.
 Loyalty points, rewards and benefits from your cards continue to accrue when you use Apple Pay.

 When you make a purchase using Apple Pay, your receipts are kept in your Wallet app, but the transaction information is not stored elsewhere.
 Every transaction made on your iPhone, iPad or Mac requires authentication with Face ID, Touch ID or your passcode.
 Your Apple Watch is protected by its unique passcode.

 If your Apple device is lost or stolen, you can suspend or permanently remove the ability to pay from that device.

 When you make an in-store purchase, card numbers and identity credentials aren't shared with merchants, and your actual card numbers aren't stored on the Apple device or on Apple servers either.

-You can also send or receive money from your iPhone, iPad, or Apple Watch.
-You send money in Messages or ask Siri to pay someone using the credit and debit cards you already have in Wallet.
+You can also send or receive money from your iPhone, iPad or Apple Watch.
+You send money in Messages or ask Siri to pay someone using the credit and debit cards you already have stored in Wallet.
 Money you receive is added to the Apple Pay Cash card in Wallet, so it's ready to use right away.
 You can also transfer money in your Apple Pay Cash card to your bank account.

 When you make a purchase using Samsung Pay, you access the card you wish to use on the app, validate your purchase and place your phone near the card reader.
 Additionally, you can pay for online purchases by using Samsung Pay and then verifying the purchase with your fingerprint.